mealy2010/js-dev-final-capstone-starter-simon-says/README.md

 * Front-End Developer (in progress)
 * Background in Financial Services & Treasury Management
-* Passion for building interactive and user-friendly web applications
+* Passion for building interactive and visually engaging web applications

 ---

 ## 📌 Final Notes

-This project represents the culmination of front-end development skills learned throughout the program.
-It highlights the ability to build a fully functional, interactive application from a structured starter codebase.
+This capstone project demonstrates the ability to build a fully functional, interactive web application while also incorporating creative design elements.
+It reflects both technical skills and user experience considerations.

 ---